AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

       + No extensions or restrictions.

-   - 3.10 Access Types - Legality Rules
+   - 5.8 Goto Statements - Legality Rules

-      1. All forms of access type and parameter declarations are prohibited.
-[This follows from the rule forbidding use of the Ada reserved word access.]
-      2. The attribute 'Access shall not be denoted.
+      1. A goto_statement shall be located before the target statement in the innermost sequence_of_statements enclosing the target statement.

 * We will cover many of them